henriquecrz/henriquecrz/README.md

 # Hello world, I'm Henrique 👋

-- Brazilian;
+- Brazilian
-- 23 years old;
+- 23 years old
-- I started programming in 2016 during technical high school;
+- Started programming in 2016 during technical high school
-- I'm a graduate student of Software Engineering at PUC Minas;
+- Computer Technician who graduated from Cotemig College
+- Software Engineer graduated from Pontifical Catholic University of Minas Gerais
-- I'm currently working at Stone as a Software Engineer;
+- Currently working at Stone as a Software Engineer
-- I'm a server-side enthusiast;
+- Server-side enthusiast
-- A fun fact is that I was supposed to be a soccer player when I was younger.
+- A fun fact is that I was supposed to be a soccer player when I was younger

 ## Technologies